-You placed your loved one in a nursing facility to provide her with the constant care she needed.
-However, you noticed a dramatic change in her every time you visited—and you may have been told you couldn’t visit her at all.
-You’re not sure the staff is taking proper care of her, or even that your concerns are being heard, and you’re afraid that if you place her in a different facility the cycle will start all over again.
+Believe it or not, elder abuse is extremely common in Maryland, and when it happens, a Hagerstown nursing home abuse lawyer can be extremely helpful to you and your loved one.
+You placed your loved one in a nursing facility to provide them with the constant care they needed.
+However, you noticed a dramatic change in their mental state every time you visited—and you may have been told you couldn’t visit them at all.
+You’re not sure the staff is taking proper care of them, or even that your concerns are being heard, and you’re afraid that if you place them in a different facility the cycle will start all over again.

-If someone you love has suffered a sudden decline, shown signs of physical injury, or died suddenly while in nursing home care, we can help.
+If someone you love has suffered from elder abuse, i.e. a sudden decline in mental state, shown signs of physical injury, or died suddenly while in an assisted-living facility, our skilled and experienced Hagerstown nursing home abuse lawyer can help.
 Our legal team can investigate the circumstances of your loved one’s injury, get the truth about what happened, and get justice for your family.
-Call us today at 301-790-3600 to tell your story to an attorney and visit our Resources section for helpful checklists, nursing home comparison websites, and government assistance sites.

 The Many Forms of Elder Abuse in Maryland Nursing Homes